objectiveSquid/C3/README.md

 I started a new project because the old project gave me lung cancer from breathing in all of the shit code.

 ## Todo
-  - add rmdir command
-  - remove need for creating a temporary socket when writing a new double command
-  - make success indicator text yellow when semi_success is supplied
-  - skip already installed packages in install_modules.py

 ## Commands
 ### Double commands (client and server side)